 - Set realistic and achievable goals for 2022/2023

 Economic and political scenarios, complex societal issues, diverse giving platforms, wealth and capacity are just some of the drivers behind philanthropy.
 We got a taste of all of these scenarios in 2020 and 2021 and can see that they impacted who received funds and from whom.
 We can and should expect that all these drivers will play a role in philanthropic outcomes for 2022.

 The Takeaway: Understand the context of these drivers, help manage expectations about giving and set realistic and achievable goals for 2022/2023.

 - Educate Board members, volunteers, donors and staff about the broad context of philanthropic giving.
 Your constituents should understand how the data informs your decision making when it comes to fundraising.

 The Takeaway: Help stakeholders better understand your organization’s funding patterns and potential.

 - Be nimble in your fundraising and stewardship

 Nonprofit fundraising must evolve as philanthropy evolves.
-We are seeing an increase in the popularity of non-traditional giving vehicles (such as donor-advised funds, grassroots fundraising, non-cash assets) and donors want more evidence of the impact of their gifts.
+We are seeing an increase in the popularity of non-traditional giving vehicles (such as donor-advised funds, grassroots fundraising, non-cash assets, cryptocurrency) and donors want more evidence of the impact of their gifts.